-Multiple Challenges to DSCSA Compliance
+Multiple Life Sciences Industry Challenges to DSCSA Compliance

-The challenge can be especially daunting for pre-revenue startup and small to midsize life sciences business (SMBs) that lack the mature IT systems and processes needed for DSCSA compliance and FDA reporting.
+The challenge can be especially daunting for pre-revenue startups and small to midsize life sciences business (SMBs) that lack the mature IT systems and processes needed for DSCSA compliance and FDA reporting.
 Obstacles include:

 Broad partner ecosystem- Many life sciences firms rely on third-party partners for raw materials supply, contract manufacturing, packaging and labeling, and distribution.
 Data must be securely and bi-directionally exchanged with those outsourcers to document products across the supply chain journey.